enterprise-contract/ec-cli/tasks/verify-enterprise-contract/0.1/README.md

 ## Usage

 This TaskRun runs the Task to verify an image.
 This assumes a policy is created and stored on the cluster with hte namespaced name of `enterprise-contract-service/default`.
-For more information on creating a policy, refer to the Enterprise Contract [documentation](https://enterprisecontract.dev/docs/ecc/index.html).
+For more information on creating a policy, refer to the Conforma [documentation](https://conforma.dev/docs/ecc/index.html).

 ```yaml
 apiVersion: tekton.dev/v1